-Farm workers are the men women and children who climb for our apples, oranges and peaches, stoop for our cucumbers and strawberries, and dig for our sweet potatoes.
-Eighty-five percent of fruits and vegetables in the United States are handpicked by some of the nation’s most vital workers, essential to the economic well-being of the United States.
+Farm workers are the men, women, and children who climb for our apples, oranges, and peaches, stoop for our cucumbers and strawberries, and dig for our sweet potatoes.
+The overwhelming majority of fruits and vegetables in the United States are handpicked by some of the nation’s most vital workers, essential to the economic well-being of the United States.
 While conditions have improved for some farm workers through successful, and long-fought, organizing campaigns, the majority of farm workers continue to struggle with low wages, minimal legal protections, and unhealthy work environments.

-The average wage of the more than two million farm workers in the United States is $11,000.
-In some areas workers earn significantly less, often paid by piece rate earning as little as forty cents per bucket of tomatoes or sweet potatoes collected.
+The average income of the nearly two million farm workers in the United States is between $10,000 and $12,499 (Source: National Farm Worker Ministry and National Agricultural Survey).
+In some areas workers earn significantly less, often paid by piece rate, earning as little as forty cents per bucket of tomatoes or sweet potatoes collected.
 Women may receive less pay than men for the same work and face sexual discrimination, harassment, and abuse by crew leaders who control their jobs.

 Agriculture is consistently ranked as one of the most dangerous occupations in the United States.
 Farm workers face pesticide risks and suffer from the highest rate of toxic chemical injuries and skin disorders of any workers in the country.
-Women who work in the fields have given birth to babies with severe birth defects, attributed by many to pesticide exposure.
+Children in the fields are particularly susceptible to the hazards of pesticides, and women who work in the fields have given birth to babies with severe birth defects, attributed by many to pesticide exposure.
 In recent years, workers across the United States have died in fields nationwide from heat exposure combined with lack of drinking water, shade, or breaks.

-Farm workers face numerous obstacles to receiving health care including lack of transportation, lack of paid sick leave and risk of job loss if they miss work; only ten percent of farm workers report having employer-provided health insurance.
+Farm workers face numerous obstacles to receiving health care including lack of transportation, lack of paid sick leave and risk of job loss if they miss work.
+Only a small number of them are covered by health insurance.
 Most farm workers are immigrants who have come to the United States to seek a better life for their families.
 Many here today were once farmers in their own countries who have been driven from their land, unable to compete with the price of subsidized crops from the United States.
-At their workplace and in communities in which they live here, these workers face discrimination and exploitation based on ethnicity, socioeconomic and immigration status.
-An increasing number of farm workers arrive through the H2-A guest worker program, some from as far away as Thailand.
+The majority of farm workers are undocumented and with strict enforcement of the southern US border, many have not seen their families for years.
+An increasing number of farm workers arrive through the H2-A agricultural guest worker program, some from as far away as Thailand.
 Isolated in remote labor camps without transportation, these workers are in particular need of outreach, support, and ministry from the community.

 Farm workers were excluded from federal laws passed in the 1930’s to protect workers, such as the National Labor Relations Act and those mandating overtime pay and minimum wage.
 Few states require overtime pay for farm workers and minimum wage statutes apply to workers on large farms only.
 Laws designed to protect farm workers are often not enforced.
 Furthermore, workers often fear firing or deportation if they speak up about abuses.

 Farm workers call on us to stand in solidarity with them to change unjust conditions and scripture calls us to respond.
-As Christians, we cannot sit silently as our brothers and sisters are exploited and abused.
-We proclaim our outrage at their living and working conditions.
-Following the teachings of Christ we must ensure that the men and women who harvest our food are invited to share fully in the fruits of their labor.
+As Christians, we cannot sit silently as our brothers and sisters are exploited and abused, but rather following the teachings of Christ we must ensure that the men and women who harvest our food are invited to share fully in the fruits of their labor.

 The United Methodist Church:

-• calls on the General Board of Church and Society, the General Board of Global Ministries, annual conferences, and local churches to support state and federal legislation that would strengthen the laws protecting farm workers’ rights and provide the funding necessary for adequate enforcement of laws protecting farm workers rights, health, and safety;
+• calls on the General Board of Church and Society, the General Board of Global Ministries, annual conferences, and local churches to support state and federal legislation, particularly initiatives developed by farm-worker organizations, that would strengthen the laws protecting farm workers’ rights and provide the funding necessary for adequate enforcement of laws protecting farm workers’ rights, health, and safety;